-The Diaspora Policy aligns with the United Nations 2030 Agenda for Sustainable Development which recognizes the role of diaspora in achieving them.
-The government enhances mobilization and transfer of skills, knowledge and resources of the Kenyan diaspora, to support the country's economic, social, and political development in line with the SDGs.
-Further, SDG Target 10.c advocates that by 2030, reduce to less than 3 per cent the transaction costs of migrant remittances and eliminate corridors with costs higher than 5 per cent.
-The government is working with different stakeholders to achieve low remittance costs and hence increase Diaspora investments while enhancing the welfare of recipients.
+The Diaspora Policy aligns with the United Nations 2030 Agenda for Sustainable Development which recognizes the role of diaspora in achieving the Sustainable Development Goals (SDGs).
+The Government enhances mobilization and transfer of skills, knowledge and resources of the Kenyan diaspora, to support the country's economic, social, and political development in line with the SDGs.
+Further, SDG Target 10.c advocates for the reduction of the transaction costs of migrant remittances to less than 3 per cent and elimination of corridors with costs higher than 5 per cent by 2030.
+The Government is working with different stakeholders to achieve low remittance costs and hence increase diaspora investments while enhancing the welfare of recipients.
 The Government has also instituted policies to facilitate orderly, safe, regular and responsible migration and mobility of people.